mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * An Update proposal updates the sender's old LeafNode to a new one
     * A "resync" external commit removes the joiner's old LeafNode via a Remove proposal and replaces it with a new one

-* Verify that the signature on the LeafNode is valid using the `signature_key`.
+* Verify that the signature on the LeafNode is valid using `signature_key`.

 * Verify that the LeafNode is compatible with the group's parameters.
 If the GroupContext has a `required_capabilities` extension, then the required